michael2012z/BitBible/markdown/JPS/files/Num.md

 12. And HaShem said unto Moses and Aaron: 'Because ye believed not in Me, to sanctify Me in the eyes of the children of Israel, therefore ye shall not bring this assembly into the land which I have given them.'

-13. These are the waters of Meribah,That is, Strife. where the children of Israel strove with HaShem, and He was sanctified in them.
+13. These are the waters of Meribah,

 14. And Moses sent messengers from Kadesh unto the king of Edom: 'Thus saith thy brother Israel: Thou knowest all the travail that hath befallen us;